juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 to obtain example policies(`POST //api/examples/policy`) or to validate created and modified strings (`POST /api/examples/validation`).

+By adding multiple rules to one contract offer, you are now able to add multiple usage policies to one resource.
+E.g. the data usage can be logged and the data should be deleted at date x.

 ![Policy Endpoints](../../assets/images/swagger_policy.png)

 ### Step 2: Add Local Data